mkofinas/aether/experiments/electrostatic/dataset/README.md

-These scripts are adapted from https://github.com/ethanfetaya/NRI which is under the MIT license.
+These scripts are adapted from [NRI](https://github.com/ethanfetaya/NRI).

-When using these scripts, please cite

-@article{kipf2018neural,
-  title={Neural Relational Inference for Interacting Systems}, author={Kipf, Thomas and Fetaya, Ethan and Wang, Kuan-Chieh and Welling, Max and Zemel, Richard}, journal={arXiv preprint arXiv:1802.04687}, year={2018}
-}

 Run the following to generate the dataset with the (static) electrostatic field and convert it to Pytorch format: